General Product Questions

 - On-demand capacity and performance increase, just add more hardware resources as needed

-ForeScout CounterACT version 7.0 EA (early availability) is all about delivering superior NAC usability, unparalleled integration and accelerated time-to-value.
-The release further enables 802.1x flexibility, deployment, migration and management ease including a built-in RADIUS.
+ForeScout CounterACT version 7.0 is all about delivering superior NAC usability, unparalleled integration and accelerated time-to-value.
+The release further enables 802.1X flexibility, deployment, migration and management ease including a built-in RADIUS.
 Gaining situational awareness and expediting response across distributed networks has never been easier with a new console tactical map, advanced search and filtering, and reporting management.
 In the mobile arena, seeing and controlling unmanaged mobile devices and integrating with mobile device management systems is further streamlined.
 Endpoint visibility and compliance features captures more details with greater efficiency.
 As a result, NAC as never been easier, more manageable and of greater value.
 Highlight enhancements include:

 Yes.
 Our policy management server is built into the ForeScout CounterACT appliance.
 It includes a wizard that makes it easy to create and apply policies to single devices/users as well as groups, to schedule policy enactments, and to exclude segments from policy enactments.
 The wizards include a knowledgebase of the most commonly used security policies.

 Yes.
 ForeScout CounterACT includes the same visibility and control for virtual machine as for physical machines.
 However, each virtual machine needs to have its own IP address in order to maintain the same level of granular control that ForeScout CounterACT gives you for physical machines.
+The fact that CounterACT can be implemented as a virtual appliance means that CounterACT can be installed within your virtualized environment, providing visibility to hosts that reside within individual vSwitches.

 ForeScout CounterACT provides several out-of-the-box reports that specifically highlight different views on: